opencv/opencv/modules/core/doc/basic_structures.rst

 The rectangle is described by the coordinates of the top-left corner (which is the default interpretation of ``Rect_::x`` and ``Rect_::y`` in OpenCV; though, in your algorithms you may count ``x`` and ``y`` from the bottom-left corner), the rectangle width and height.

-Another assumption OpenCV usually makes is that the top and left boundary of the rectangle are inclusive, while the right and bottom boundaries are not, for example, the method ``Rect_::contains`` returns true if
+Another assumption OpenCV usually makes is that the top and left boundary of the rectangle are inclusive, while the right and bottom boundaries are not.
+For example, the method ``Rect_::contains`` returns ``true`` if

 .. math::